Firewat/TrashMaster/README.md

 ## Overview

-**TrashMaster** is an engaging Java-based game where players navigate a virtual world to collect various types of trash while aiming to achieve the highest score possible.
-The game includes features such as player movement, trash collection, multiple rounds, lives, and high score tracking.
+**TrashMaster** is an Java-based game where players navigate a virtual world to collect various types of trash while aiming to achieve the highest score possible.

 ## Features

-- **Player Movement**: Control the player character using keyboard inputs.
+- **Player Movement**: Control the player character using W, A, S, D inputs.
 - **Trash Collection**: Collect various trash items scattered across the game world.
-- **High Score Tracking**: Track and display high scores for competitive play.
 - **Rounds and Lives**: Survive multiple rounds with limited lives, progressing through increasingly challenging levels.
-- **Interactive UI**: Includes a Heads-Up Display (HUD) and screens for controls and high scores.

 ### DISCLAIMER: THE GAME IS IN GERMAN!!!